-If you search for additional funding through sponsorships, make sure to understand the difference between a sponsor and vendor.
+To help mitigate expenses incurred from the Edcamp, we encourage organizers to search for additional funding through sponsorships.
+However, if you do so, it is important to make sure you understand the difference between a sponsor and vendor.

 - In accordance with the tenets of the Edcamp model, vendors are not allowed at Edcamps, whether selling or promoting material.
 In addition to vendors being prohibited, we also discourage self-promoting.
 The purpose of Edcamp is to create a hassle-free environment for all participants.
 Nobody is there to feel obligated to buy or subscribe to anything. - Sponsors donate funds, refreshments, or gifts to be door prizes and/or raffle items, expecting nothing in return.
 Many organizers ask local coffee shops, pizza restaurants, local businesses, and banks to support their Edcamps.
-These are gifts to the educators who attend, rather than tax-deductible donations.
+These are gifts to the educators who attend, rather than taxdeductible donations.
 Note: The Edcamp Community by Digital Promise is prohibited by law from serving as a conduit for support to individual Edcamps.